MOLECULAR MODELING and MOLECULAR GRAPHICS.

 Find out about StruMM3D's molecular models, how you can generate them, and how you can use them in your daily tasks, presentations, reports and publications.

-The auto-update feature is being tested from version 220.127.116.11.
 The structure drawing/creation routine has been massively overhauled.

 We continue to extend special thanks to the dedicated users of StruMM3D who have helped us find programme issues.
 If you find a bug, or have a suggestion, then contact us, please.

 The downloadable version is the complete and fully capable version of the powerful StruMM3D molecular modeler, but the software is copyrighted, all rights are reserved.
 StruMM3D can handle up to 10000 atoms and lone pairs (5000 per structure).
 All queries and assistance must be obtained from Exorga, Inc. Contact us anytime.

 StruMM3D_Setup_Files.Exe is a complete installation of StruMM3D that you can install as is described below.
 It creates a new folder, \Str3Di, that has all the bits and pieces necessary for an immediate use of the program, again, as is described below.
 This new installation mode now includes features that allow users, plagued by the Microsoft UAC bug, to run StruMM3D unimpeded, even with the UAC feature enabled at its most restrictive level.

 Users of Str3Di32 -

 Str3Di32 is no longer supported.
 We strongly recommend that you replace your installation with a new StruMM3D package.